What to Do After You File a Tax Extension

 If You Have the Funds to Pay Your Taxes

-- Direct Bank Transfer: You can use the Electronic Federal Tax Payment System (EFTPS) to make a quick online payment directly from your bank account.
+- Direct Bank Transfer: You can make a quick online payment directly from your bank account when you are preparing your tax return online.

 - Credit or Debit Card: Pay online with your credit card or debit card.
 Note that here is a "convenience" fee based on the amount you pay.